hikari-py/hikari/docs/guide/program/setup.md

 Congratulations!
 The bot is running and you should see the bot online in the server you invited it to.

-To respond to messages sent by users, follow our [Reply Program](examples/reply-program.md).
+Feel free to follow any of our examples.

+If you would like a more in-depth understanding of the lifecycle events (`StartingEvent`, `StartedEvent`, etc.), please take a look at [Lifecycle](lifecycle.md).